 - The password should be between 5 to 10 characters.

-First, we write the code that fulfills all the above requirements.
+First in this TDD example, we write the code that fulfills all the above requirements.

 Scenario 1: To run the test, we create class PasswordValidator ();

 Output is PASSED as shown below;

 Scenario 2: Here we can see in method TestPasswordLength () there is no need of creating an instance of class PasswordValidator.
 Instance means creating an object of class to refer the members (variables/methods) of that class.

 We will remove class PasswordValidator pv = new PasswordValidator () from the code.
 We can call the isValid () method directly by PasswordValidator.
 IsValid (“Abc123”).
 (See image below)

 So we Refactor (change code) as below:

 Scenario 3: After refactoring the output shows failed status (see image below) this is because we have removed the instance.
 So there is no reference to non –static method isValid ().